Integrating Gender and Behavioral Sensitive Approaches to Enhance DRM in Haiti

 Women and girls are often affected differently by disasters than men and boys due to inherent gender bias.
 As a country vulnerable to recurring disasters, Haiti also faces severe challenges regarding gender equality.
 In the aftermath of the 2010 earthquake, Haitian women were found to be at risk from physical and sexual violence in emergency settings (such as within displaced-person camps) and from uneven access to recovery services, which are not typically suited to address women’s needs.
 It is imperative that women be involved in the disaster response process so that their needs are met during emergencies.

-In this context, the ACP-EU NDRR program launched a project that is conducting an in-depth study to examine the gender disparity in the DRM sector in Haiti to inform current and future DRM frameworks.
+In this context, the ACP-EU NDRR program launched a project that is conducting an in-depth study that is examining the gender disparity in the DRM sector in Haiti to inform current and future DRM frameworks.

-This analysis will evaluate current gender approaches in DRM in Haiti, identifying progress and gaps and developing indicators to establish a baseline upon which progress can be measured.
+This analysis evaluates current gender approaches in DRM in Haiti, identifying progress and gaps and developing indicators to establish a baseline upon which progress can be measured.
 Expected outputs include:

 Component 2: Behavioral approaches in DRM